 Clefts of the lip and palate fall into two distinct patterns: clefts of the lip and, separately, clefts of the palate which may have an associated cleft of the lip.
 Whereas clefts of the lip are relatively benign, albeit unsightly deformities, clefts of the palate can affect functions such as eating, swallowing, hearing and speech.
-Palatal clefts are also seen as part of over 150 recognized syndromes ( Syndromes are specific congenital abnormalities, each of which combine a specific pattern or constellation of anomalies.
-For example Down Syndrome, caused by a partial duplication of chromosome 21, has features of a large tongue, a transverse palmar crease, almond shaped eyes, an epicanthic fold of the upper eyelid, impairment of cognitive abilities and physical growth and poor muscle tone.)
-Clefts are usually just off the midline, and may be unilateral or bilateral.
+Palatal clefts are also seen as part of over 150 recognized syndromes ( Syndromes are specific congenital abnormalities, each of which combines a specific pattern or constellation of anomalies.
+For example, Down Syndrome, caused by a partial duplication of chromosome 21, has features of a large tongue, a transverse palmar crease, almond-shaped eyes, an epicanthic fold of the upper eyelid, impairment of cognitive abilities and physical growth and poor muscle tone.)
+Clefts are usually just off the midline and may be unilateral or bilateral.

 The newborn infant’s skull is ingeniously designed; it comprises several plates of bone, which interlock along seams called cranial sutures.
 This design allows for the head to be compressed and moulded during the rigorous passage down the mother’s birth canal, and after delivery, as the rapidly expanding brain exerts outward pressure, the skull enlarges, by growth along and at right angles to the sutures.
 Failure of growth along these sutures leads to a condition known in general as “Craniosynostosis”.

 A number of syndromic and non-syndromic conditions can result in failure of growth at areas along these sutures, and depending on which sutures are involved, characteristic deformities of the skull can result.